ahmadiehsan/personal_docs/docs/ai/fitting_problems/regularization/ridge.md

-# Ridge (L2)
+# Ridge (L2) (Weight Decay)

 ## Description

-Ridge regression modifies ordinary least squares by adding a penalty term proportional to the square of the coefficients, controlled by $\lambda$ (or α).
+L2 regularization, also known as ridge regression or weight decay, is a technique used to prevent overfitting in machine learning models.
-This reduces overfitting by shrinking coefficients toward zero, acting as implicit feature selection.
+It works by adding a penalty term to the loss function, which is proportional to the square of the model's weights.

-Tuning α via cross-validation balances complexity and accuracy.
+The penalty term discourages the model from assigning large weights to individual features, leading to a simpler and more generalized model.
-Ridge handles multicollinearity well, stabilizing coefficient estimates where OLS struggles.
+By minimizing the combined loss function, which includes both the original loss and the penalty term, the model finds a balance between fitting the training data well and keeping the weights small, ultimately improving its ability to generalize to new, unseen data.

 ## Formula